ISIFoundation/Vax-IT-20-21/README.md

 ## Covid-19 Vaccine Hesitancy in Italy

-Contains all the useful resources created or used for the article titled "Echoes through Time: Evolution of the Italian COVID-19 Vaccination Debate" approved by the ICWSM 2022.
+This file contains all the useful resources created or used for the article titled "Echoes through Time: Evolution of the Italian COVID-19 Vaccination Debate" approved by the ICWSM 2022.

 ## Main Contents: